 A system owned by a third-party company based on a subscription.
 They are responsible for solving any problems and managing the transportation system.
 This system is the least labour-intensive, however, you have to entrust the growth and expansion of your business to an external provider.

-Custom vs Ready-Made transportation management solution: which one to choose?
+Custom vs Ready-Made transportation and fleet management solution?

 Many vendors provide ready-made TMS solutions, the only thing you have to worry about it to pay for the initial implementation and subscription.
 You may then wonder, if there is a need to develop yet another TMS if there are so many available like the top market leaders TIMOCOM or trans.eu.